Last Updated on March 30, 2021

 The Impact of Binge Drinking

 Whether you drink alcohol often or occasionally, binge drinking is dangerous.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as drinking that brings blood alcohol concentration (BAC) to 0.08 percent or higher.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking1 as drinking that brings blood alcohol concentration (BAC) to 0.08 percent or higher.
 Men typically reach this point after five or more drinks in two hours.
 For women, this occurs after four or more drinks in the same time period.

 Other risks associated with binge drinking include violence, sexually transmitted diseases and unintended pregnancy, miscarriage and stillbirth, fetal alcohol syndrome, and sudden infant death syndrome.